 You can find more information about post-retirement earnings, including the rules governing work as a consultant, in the pamphlet Working in Retirement and in the Retired Members' Handbook.

-Reporting Your Earnings
+Service Retirees: Reporting Your Earnings